thehsansaeed/sample-movies-data/README.md

-# Sample-Movies-Data

-Certainly!
-Below is a README.md template for your GitHub repository:

----

-# Documentation for API
+# Simple Movies API Documentation

 Welcome to the Simple Movies API documentation.
-This API provides access to information about movies, allows users to submit orders for movies, and view existing orders.
+This API allows you to access information about movies, reserve a movie, view existing reservations, and update or delete reservations.

 ## Base URL

-The base URL for this API is: `https://simple-movies-api.glitch.me`
+The base URL for this API is: `https://raw.githubusercontent.com/thehsansaeed/sample-movies-data/main/movies.json`

 ## Endpoints